Certaldo Alto

 There are a grocery store and farmers market in the lower town, for in-room snacks and impromptu picnics.
 Excellent restaurants in all price ranges are within a 10-minute walk.

-Please advise us of any dietary restrictions and we will work with the hotel to accommodate your needs as much as possible.
+Please advise us of any dietary restrictions and we will work with the hotel and restaurants to accommodate your needs as much as possible.

-You're welcome to add hotel nights before or after the retreat.
+Additional hotel nights in Certaldo before or after the retreat are limited, so let us know right away if you're interested.
 We’re also happy to provide personal recommendations or connect you with a local travel agency to extend your trip.
 Italian trains are fast and convenient, as are short-hop discount airlines to Rome, Milan, and points farther afield.

 Retreat Days